COVID-19: Mandatory Code of Conduct for Commercial Leasing

 Johnston Withers Lawyers: Experience You Can Trust

 If you are a landlord or a tenant affected by the COVID-19 pandemic, we can assist you in understanding your rights and obligations and in negotiating appropriate arrangements.
 Our commercial and property lawyers have extensive experience in acting for landlords and tenants in relation to all aspects of commercial and retail leases.
-If you need advice or direction from a lawyer, please contact Michael Stannard on (08) 8231 1110 or get in touch online.
+If you need advice or direction from a lawyer, please contact Andrew Mitchard on (08) 8231 1110 or get in touch online.